floriandejonckheere/utu-thesis/thesis/chapters/06-proposed-solution.typ

 = Proposed solution <proposedsolution>

-In this chapter, we analyze and design our solution for identification of microservice candidates.
+In this chapter, we propose our solution for identification of microservice candidates in a monolithic application.

+// Problem statement
+The goal of this solution is to identify a set of microservices that can be extracted from the source code of the given monolithic application, in order to facilitate the migration to a microservices architecture.
+As such, the problem can be formulated as a graph partitioning problem, where the vertices correspond to the modules or classes in the monolithic application, and the eges represent the dependencies between them.
+The input to the algorithm is a representation $M$ of the monolithic application, which consists of a set of classes $M_C = { c_1, c_2, ..., c_n }$ where $n$ is the number of classes in the application.
+The output of the algorithm is a set of microservices $S = { s_1, s_2, ..., s_m }$ where $m$ is the number of microservices in the proposed decomposition.
+As each class belongs to exactly microservice, the output can be represented as a mapping $f: M_C -> S$, where $f(c_i) = s_j$ if class $c_i$ belongs to microservice $s_j$.

 We start by identifying the functional and non-functional requirements for the solution.
-// TODO: start with problem formulation (@sellami_etal_2022)

-Then, we propose a microservice decomposition approach using the three-step process by #citeauthor(<abdellatif_etal_2021>).
+Then, we propose a four-step approach to decomposition adapted from the microservice identification pipeline by #citeauthor(<lopes_silva_2023>).

-- *Collect*: the necessary data is collected from the application and its environment.
+- *Extraction*: the necessary information is extracted from the application and its environment.
 - *Decomposition*: using the collected data, a decomposition of the application into microservices is proposed.
-- *Analysis*: the proposed decomposition is analyzed to evaluate the effectiveness of the chosen approach.
+- *Visualization*: the proposed decomposition is visualized to facilitate the understanding of the architecture.

-// TODO: design software according to @lopes_silva_2023' 5-step pipeline process
-// Collection, representation, decomposition, quality assessment and comparison, measures, visualization, graphs

-// TODO: follow general structure of @kalia_etal_2021
+- *Quality assessment*: the proposed decomposition is evaluated according to a set of quality metrics.

 #v(2em)